 If you know you won’t get to them quickly try freezing them in oil, or as a pesto.

-While this guide doesn’t contain everything you need to know about cooking with fresh herbs it is a place to start and hopefully it will take some of the mystery away from utilising them in your everyday food.
+While this guide doesn’t contain everything you need to know about cooking with fresh herbs it is a place to start and hopefully it will take some of the mystery away from utilizing them in your everyday food.